 - Enrolled full-time or have an approved Full-Time Equivalency (FTE) or Reduced Course Load (RCL) due to Completion of Study.

-- You do not work more than a total of 20 hours per week while school is in session.
-You may be employed up to 40 hours (Full-Time) per week during holidays and vacation periods, including your summer and winter vacation, provided you are eligible and intend to register for the next semester.
+- You do not work more than a total of 20 hours per week in the Spring and Fall semesters.
+You may be employed up to 40 hours (Full-Time) per week during holidays and vacation periods, including your summer and winter break, provided you are eligible and intend to register for the next semester.

 You MAY NOT work on campus if:

-- Your SEVIS record and I-20 has been terminated by OIP.
+- Your SEVIS record and I-20 has been terminated by F-1 International student advisors.